 Society6 is a popular print-on-demand platform that enables artists to sell their work on a wide range of products, from art prints and tapestries to clothing and home decor items.
 Once an artist uploads their artwork, they can decide which products to feature it on and set their pricing.

 The great advantage of Society6 is that it allows artists to reach a broader market with their designs without worrying about inventory management or shipping.
-It’s an excellent platform for artists who create digital art and designs that can easily be reproduced on a variety of products.
-However, since the company sets the base price for products to cover their production costs, artists should be aware that their profit margin depends on how much they mark up the price.
+It’s an excellent platform for artists who create digital art and designs that can easily be reproduced on various products.
+However, since the company sets the base price for products to cover their production costs, artists should know that their profit margin depends on how much they mark up the price.

-Redbubble is another print-on-demand marketplace that allows artists to sell their designs on a plethora of items.
+Redbubble is another print-on-demand marketplace that allows artists to sell their designs on many items.
 From wall art and apparel to home goods and stationery, artists can choose how their art is displayed and what products it can be printed on.

 What makes Redbubble stand out is its artist-centered community.
 Artists can join groups, participate in challenges, and learn from each other.
 This platform is ideal for artists with versatile designs that can adapt to various formats and mediums.
-Similar to Society6, artists only earn the markup they set beyond the base price, so pricing strategy is essential to make a substantial profit.
+Like Society6, artists only earn the markup they set beyond the base price, so a pricing strategy is essential to make a substantial profit.

 • Fine Art America